apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 or any [aggregate function](builtins.html#AggregateFunctions) used as a window function.

-This clause is optional for some functions, and required for others.
+This clause is optional.
-Refer to the [Aggregate Functions](builtins.html#AggregateFunctions) section or the [Window Functions](builtins.html#WindowFunctions) section for details of the syntax of individual functions.

-If this clause is omitted, all tuples are considered peers, i.e. their order is tied.
+If omitted, all tuples are considered peers, i.e. their order is tied.
 When tuples in the window partition are tied, each window function behaves differently.